Introduction to Bacon & the Art of Living

 NOO (nitrite) + Ca (Calcium) = Ca(NO2) 2 (Calcium Nitrite)

-This is another equally likely reaction that involved gaining oxygen atoms and not losing them (reduction).
-An example of an oxidation reaction is the reaction with L-arginine, which we looked at briefly and the oxidation of ammonia (NO3)/ ammonium (NH4+), both of which create nitric oxide and are mediated through bacteria.
+This is another equally likely reaction which involved the gaining of oxygen atoms and not losing it (reduction).
+An example of an oxidation reaction is the reaction with L-Arginine which we looked at briefly and the oxidation of ammonia (NO3)/ ammonium (NH4+), both of which creates nitric oxide and are mediated through bacteria.
 We will tell the story of the formation of nitric oxide from ammonia in a subsequent chapter.

 We summarise the two reactions as follows: